Destiny 2 post-release content: Yearly ongoing content

 While Year 1 of Destiny 2 featured two small expansions released over the course of the year, Year 2 introduced a seasonal model for the game, in which content was released periodically throughout the year, though these were minor content drops in comparison to the major expansions.
 There were four seasons for the year, and each season added new activities and new narrative content for the game, typically tying the previous expansion to the next.
 In addition to having names for each season (e.g., Season of the Forge), the seasons also had a numerical categorization.
-As Year 1 did not have seasons, its three releases were reworked under this numerical seasonal categorization: Destiny 2s original base campaign, "The Red War", is regarded as Season 1, with Curse of Osiris and Warmind being Season 2 and Season 3, respectively.
+As Year 1 did not have seasons, its three releases were reworked under this numerical seasonal categorization: Destiny 2s original base campaign, "The Red War", is regarded as Season 1, with Curse of Osiris and Warmind being Seasons 2 and 3, respectively.
 Forsaken began Season 4, which was also known as Season of the Outlaw and covered the period from Forsakens release until the release of Season of the Forge (September–December 2018).
 Beginning with Shadowkeep, the expansion's content and narrative occurred simultaneously with the year's first season (e.g., Season of the Undying was its own seasonal content that was released and occurred simultaneously with Shadowkeep; this was different from Season of the Outlaw, which was just the name for that period of time but was not its own separate content from Forsaken).

 Year 3 also introduced season passes to the game, divided into a free track and premium track with rewards.
 The season passes were required to purchase in order to access the seasonal quests and activities.
 Years 4 through 6 continued Year 3's seasonal model with one exception.
 In Year 3, the seasonal content was immediately removed upon conclusion of each season, but in Years 4 through 6, the seasonal content remained in the game for the duration of that content year and were not removed until the beginning of the next year.